rchaser53/application-services/docs/rfcs/sync-manager.md

 A thorn here is for persisted state - it would be ideal if the low-level component could avoid needing to persist any state, so it can avoid any kind of storage abstraction.
+We have a couple of ways of managing this:

-A solution here might be that the low-level component can delegate state storage to the high-level component in an opaque way.
+* The state which needs to be persisted is quite small, so we could delegate state storage to the high-level component in an opaque way, as this high-level component almost certainly already has storage requirements, such as storing the "choose what to sync" preferences.

+* The low-level component could add its own storage abstraction.
+This would isolate the high-level component from this storage requirement, but would add complexity to the sync manager - for example, it would need to be passed a directory where it should create a file or database.

+We'll probably go with the former.

 # Implementation plan for the low-level component.